technqvi/FinQuant/README.md

-# Explan How  each file/folder in  FinQuant work and apply
+# Explan How  each file/folder in  FinQuant project work